tomberek/mcm/manual/iv.md

 of Article 94)

---LSQP--*and, as a result of such (solicitation) (advice), the offense
+[*and, as a result of such (solicitation) (advice), the offense

  (solicited) (advised) was, on or about  , 20

   , (at/on board-location), (attempted) (committed)

-by  (and  )--RSQP--.
+by  (and  )].

---LSQP--*Note: This language should be added to the end of the specification if the
+[*Note: This language should be added to the end of the specification if the

-offense solicited or advised is actually committed.--RSQP--
+offense solicited or advised is actually committed.]

 #### (2) For soliciting an act of misbehavior before the enemy (Article 99)